41exio/Quijit/README.md

 ### Generate a Quiz From a CSV File

+**Note: The csv file will not load if you are on Windows and don't have Excel installed.**

 * Load a csv file with the following headers:
     * question
     * snippet